MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/reference/app_compat.md

 # Application Compatability in Windows Server Containers

-## WinRM won't start in a Windows Server Container
-WinRM starts, throws an error, and stops again.
-Errors are not logged in the event log.

-**Work Around:**
-Use WMI, [RDP](../about/work_in_progress.md#RemoteDesktopAccessOfContainers), or Enter-PSSession -ContainerID

 ## Which applications run in a Windows Server Container

 We have tried to running the following applications in a Windows Server Container.
 These results do not guarantee that the application is working.
 The sole purpose is to share our experience.